invae/oscp_field_manual/docs/windows/active-directory/active-directory-fundamentals.md

 ## Logical Components of Active-Directory

-This section mostly of defintions and brief notes.
+This section mostly of definitions and brief notes.

 ### AD DS Schema

 > Enforces rules about object creation

-This contains defintions of objects that can be created.
+This contains definitions of objects that can be created.
 Want to create a user object?
 The definition exists as part of the AD DS Schema.
 Which attributes is an object allowed to have?
 This is defined here too.
 The AD DS Schema is exhaustive, if a definition for an object, a prototype, does not exist within it then the object cannot be created.

 ### Objects